shunny2/shunny2/README.md

 ## 🚀 Hi, I'm Alexander.
 A lover of technology, games, and astronomy. 🚀

 I'm currently focused on being a Full Stack Developer.
-But as a game lover, in the future, I intend to work in the games area.
+But as a games lover, in the future, I intend to work in the games area.

 ### Languages and Technologies I know about: